daverosoff/mcgd/decks/10/Deck.md

-% Optimization on a closed and bounded domain
+% Optimization of functions with closed and bounded domains
 % Math 251 Calculus 3
 % October 14, 2013

-# Optimization on a closed and bounded domain
+# Optimization of functions with closed and bounded domains

+## Warm-up

+lkl;k;lk;lkj

 ## Setup